baneteasnow/baneteasnow.github.io/_drafts/_ready/shoe-dog.md

 layout: post
 category: book
 last_modified_at: 2021-05-27
-published: 2021-05-30
-kitabin_adi: Shoe Dog: A Memoir by the Creator of Nike
+kitabin_adi: "Shoe Dog: A Memoir by the Creator of Nike"
-tr: Ayakkabı Gurusu
+tr: "Ayakkabı Gurusu"
-yil: 2016
+yil: "2016"
-sayfa: 351
+sayfa: "351"
 title: "Shoe Dog: A Memoir by the Creator of Nike (Kitap)"
 ---